4 Eyes Photography

-“Live the story you want to tell” is the adage behind the photography direction at this studio.
+“Live the story you want to tell” is the adage directing the photography at this studio.
 With a finely honed editorial approach derived from her background in design, Chanyi combines heartfelt candids and stylized detail shots for collections that perfectly capture her couples’ distinct personalities.
 Prices start at $4,250.

 Jen Huang Photography

 Huang considers herself a photographer and creative director, as evidenced by her beautifully composed, luminous wedding photographs.
 She has covered nuptials from New York to Santa Barbara, and her work has been featured in numerous bridal magazines.
-Prices range from $8,000 to $15,000, or from $5,000 for an associate.
+Prices from $10,000 or from $5,000 for an associate.